pstaender/tldr.one-cli/README.md

   Tech               tech/
 ```

 Optional: Default values can be set in a custom `.tldr.one.yml` (needs to be located in your home dir).
-You can  use [the default config file as template](https://github.com/pstaender/tldr.one-cli/blob/master/src/.tldr.one.yml) and set your own in `~/.tldr.one.yml`.
+You can  use [the default config file as template](https://github.com/pstaender/tldr.one-cli/blob/master/src/.tldr.one.yml) and set define own in `~/.tldr.one.yml`.